Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 text_analytics_client = TextAnalyticsClient(endpoint, credential)

 documents = [
-    "This is written in English.",
+    """
+    This whole document is written in English.
+In order for the whole document to be written in English, every sentence also has to be written in English, which it is.
+    """,
     "Il documento scritto in italiano.",
     "Dies ist in deutsche Sprache verfasst."
 ]